November 16, 2024

 Signs of Repotting Shock

-- Leaves lose firmness and droop soon after repotting
+• Leaves droop soon after being repotting

-- Roots appear stressed or slightly damaged
+• Roots look stressed or slightly damaged

 Solution

-11. Root-Bound Orchids
+11. Root Bound Orchids

 Signs of Root-Bound Orchids